PMET-public/module-themecustomizer/README.md

 #### Please note

 > The primary use of this exention is to quickly customize a theme for demonstration purposes.
-It is NOT recommeded for use in a production environment
+It is NOT recommeded for use in a production environment.
+Requires module-sctools only for menu placement.

 #### Concepts
 - ***Element*** - The definition of a theme override.
 Includes css code, and UI Definitions